+8. REGISTRATION OF RENEWABLE ENERGY GENERATING UNITS

+BPA shall (1) take all necessary steps to register the renewable energy Generating Units in the Resource Pools, including any hydro resources in such Resource Pools, with the tracking system selected under section 5 of this Exhibit H and (2) take all other commercially reasonable actions necessary to achieve the purpose and intent of this Exhibit H.

+Drafter’s Note: Include the following for customers with a BPA-managed WREGIS subaccount.

-«#».
-TERMS AND CONDITIONS OF «CUSTOMER NAME»’S WREGIS SUBACCOUNT(XX/XX/XX Version)
+9. TERMS AND CONDITIONS OF CUSTOMER’S WREGIS SUBACCOUNT(XX/XX/XX Version)

-Although section 5(2) of Exhibit H, Renewable Energy Certificates and Carbon Attributes states that the terms and conditions of «Customer Name»’s BPA-managed WREGIS subaccount (WREGIS subaccount) will be established in a separate agreement, this provision establishes the terms and conditions of «Customer Name»’s WREGIS subaccount into this Exhibit D in lieu of a separate agreement.

-«#».1 Definitions

-In addition to the defined terms included in Exhibit H, Renewable Energy Certificates and Carbon Attributes, this section «#» also includes the following defined term: “Retire” or “Retirement” which means an action taken to remove a REC from circulation within Western Renewable Energy Generation Information System (WREGIS) or its successor.

-«#».2 Establishment of WREGIS Subaccount
+9.1 Establishment of WREGIS Subaccount

-In accordance with «Customer Name»’s election under section 5(2) of Exhibit H to have «Customer Name»’s RECs transferred to a WREGIS subaccount, BPA shall establish a subaccount in «Customer Name»’s name within BPA’s WREGIS account.
+In accordance with «Customer Name»’s election under section 5(2) above , BPA shall establish a subaccount in «Customer Name»’s name within BPA’s WREGIS account.
 BPA shall provide «Customer Name» read-only access to its subaccount.

-BPA shall use such subaccount solely for the purposes of transferring and Retiring RECs that «Customer Name» receives from BPA.
+BPA shall use such subaccount for the purposes of administering the provisions of this Agreement related to RECs that «Customer Name» receives from BPA.

-«Customer Name» gives its consent to be bound by the terms stated in the WREGIS Account Holder Registration Agreement, also referred to as the WREGIS Terms of Use (WREGIS TOU) Agreement, Contract No. 08PB-11957, executed by BPA and including any revisions.
-BPA shall make the executed WREGIS TOU Agreement available at a publicly accessible website.
+«Customer Name» gives its consent to be bound by the terms stated in the WREGIS Account Holder Registration Agreement, also referred to as the WREGIS Terms of Use (WREGIS TOU) Agreement, executed by BPA and including any revisions.
+BPA shall provide «Customer Name» a copy of the executed WREGIS TOU Agreement upon request.

-«#».3 Transfer of RECs to «Customer Name»’s WREGIS Subaccount
+9.2 Transfer of RECs to Customer’s WREGIS Subaccount

-BPA shall transfer «Customer Name»’s share of Tier 1 RECs, and Tier 2 RECs if applicable, to «Customer Name»’s WREGIS subaccount pursuant to the timeline established in section 5 of Exhibit H.
+BPA shall transfer «Customer Name»’s share of RECs to «Customer Name»’s WREGIS subaccount pursuant to the timeline established in section 5 above.

-Any RECs BPA transfers to «Customer Name» shall be limited to those available to BPA through WREGIS and shall be a blend of RECs pursuant to Exhibit H. If BPA adds, replaces, or removes a resource from the list in section 2 of Exhibit H, then BPA may adjust the blend of RECs accordingly.
-BPA shall notify «Customer Name» of any such changes in the letter BPA provides to «Customer Name» by April 15 pursuant to section 3(2) of Exhibit H.

-«#».4 Resale, Purchase, and Retirement of RECs
+9.3 Resale, Purchase, and Retirement of RECs

-If «Customer Name» wants to sell RECs received from BPA outside of its service territory or purchase RECs other than those RECs it receives from BPA, then «Customer Name» shall terminate its WREGIS subaccount pursuant to section «#».6 below and establish its own WREGIS account.
+If «Customer Name» wants to sell RECs received from BPA or purchase RECs other than those RECs it receives from BPA, then «Customer Name» shall request that BPA terminate its WREGIS subaccount pursuant to section 9.5 below and «Customer Name» shall establish its own WREGIS account.

-Upon receipt of written notice for Retirement from «Customer Name», BPA shall Retire «Customer Name»’s RECs on its behalf.
-In such notice, for the RECs «Customer Name» wants BPA to Retire «Customer Name» shall identify REC quantity, the name of the renewable project(s) which generated the RECs, and the month and year the RECs were generated by the project(s).
+Upon receipt of written notice from «Customer Name» of RECs «Customer Name» wants BPA to Retire, BPA shall Retire «Customer Name»’s RECs on its behalf.
+In such Retirement notice, «Customer Name» shall identify REC quantity, the name of the renewable project(s) which generated the RECs, and the month and year the RECs were generated by the project(s).

-«#».5 WREGIS Subaccount Fees
+9.4 WREGIS Subaccount Fees